DuckTapeKiller/obsidian-easyview/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ducktapekiller)

 **Easy View** is a minimalist status bar utility for Obsidian that provides instant control over your writing environment.
-Adjust font sizes, toggle themes, switch between focus modes, and manage your layout—all from the status bar, ribbon menu (on mobile), or via keyboard shortcuts.
+Adjust font sizes, toggle themes, switch between focus modes, and manage your layout—all from the status bar, right-click context menu, ribbon menu (on mobile), or via keyboard shortcuts.

 ---